SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

 - Support through the MS Game Developer network
 - Enablement to Xbox Live for access to achievements, networking, leader boards and much more.

-My recommendation (especially if you have a mobile game already or the beginnings of a desktop app) is to apply just for Windows 10 first, get your project out there in the hands of players and then either publish it as a UWP to Xbox or then also apply for the Xbox tier to build a native game (although check the next section for more detail on that).&nbsp; Windows 10 has much easier access but has all the same rewards for all ID developers, it also has fewer requirements and certifications to get published (you ca not ship a game that randomly crashes for instance!).
+My recommendation (especially if you have a mobile game already or the beginnings of a desktop app) is to apply just for Windows 10 first, get your project out there in the hands of players and then either publish it as a UWP to Xbox or then also apply for the Xbox tier to build a native game (although check the next section for more detail on that).
+Windows 10 has much easier access but has all the same rewards for all ID developers, it also has fewer requirements and certifications to get published (you ca not ship a game that randomly crashes for instance!).

-The key here is that you are getting your game out as early as possible, getting it in to the hands of players and gaining presence.&nbsp; I state this in the video but you must be prepared for the amount of footwork you need to put in to promoting your game with the general public.&nbsp; ID will be behind you every step of the way to take your content further (many ID games are now even getting in front of Major Nelson these days, thanks to ID).
+The key here is that you are getting your game out as early as possible, getting it in to the hands of players and gaining presence.
+I state this in the video but you must be prepared for the amount of footwork you need to put in to promoting your game with the general public.
+ID will be behind you every step of the way to take your content further (many ID games are now even getting in front of Major Nelson these days, thanks to ID).
 I will stress though, expect a lot of work, ID wo not do it for you and you need to be ready to produce high quality videos, marketing material and make yourself available.
 At least 80% of the effort in your game will come from the last 20% (as they say).

 > **If you want your game to be successful, you need to be out there building presence and touting your game!
 Only you can promote your game the best way.
 (But ID will help with guidance and weight)**

-&nbsp;

 * * *